sumwale/ybox/README.md

 If you have cloned the repository, then no further installation is required to run the utilities in `src` directory which can be done directly off the repository.
-In the near future this will also be published on `pypi.org`, so you will be able to install with `pip install ybox-py`.
+In the near future this will also be published on `pypi.org`, so you will be able to install with `pip install --user ybox`.

 As of now the following is required: